Expo 2010 pavilions: City Being Pavilion

-The City Being pavilion is designed by the join venture of the China Central Academy of Fine Arts and Land Design Studio in London.
+The City Being pavilion is designed by the joint venture of the China Central Academy of Fine Arts and Land Design Studio in London.
 The exhibition examined the growth of infrastructures of modern cities, presenting the networks of both traffic, water, and energy supply as core elements in an urban setting.
 The pavilion was located in the Central Exhibition Building on the Expo Axis.

 The exhibition included a "Dynamic Station", reminiscent of the architecture of train stations in the early 20th century.
 Train models from different generations were presented.
 The "Circular Pipeline" provides visitors into the insights of the underground infrastructures of a city.
-In the "Soul Square", an 8-minute video clip were shown through a large theater with seven folded screens and a 7000 m2 velarium.
+In the "Soul Square", an 8-minute video clip was shown through a large theater with seven folded screens and a 7000 m2 velarium.

 Urban Footprint Pavilion

 The concept and design for the Urban Footprint Pavilion were contributed by the Xiao Hui Wang Art Center under the supervision of the Shanghai Museum.
 The pavilion portrayed the growth of the cities as a decisive factor for human progress over the ages.
-The pavilion is divided into four exhibition halls, the "Ideal Fantasy City", "City Origin", "Urban Development", and "City Wisdom."
-The main lobby, "ideal Fantasy City" shows the Western and Eastern characteristics of an ideal city.
-The pavilion used high tech installations as well as cultural relics loaned from international museums.
+The pavilion is divided into four exhibition halls, "Ideal Fantasy City", "City Origin", "Urban Development", and "City Wisdom."
+The main lobby, "Ideal Fantasy City" shows the Western and Eastern characteristics of an ideal city.
+The pavilion used high-tech installations as well as cultural relics loaned from international museums.
 The organizers described their concept for the presentation of the city's evolution as "an inspiration for urban development in the future."